jwhitlark/clj-on-k8s-quickstart/README.md

 ## Thanks!

-* To Yogthos, for his advice and all the work his put into the Clojure community.
+* To Yogthos, for his advice and all the work he has put into the Clojure community.
 * To Sunng for his work on [lein-jlink](https://github.com/sunng87/lein-jlink).